Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Building an equivariant segmentation network

 Each layer of an equivariant network formulated in \texttt{e3nn} takes as input a direct sum of irreps and returns a direct sum of irreps (in our case, of orders, $l=$0, 1 or 2) See Fig. \ref{Equi-conv}.

 An equivariant convolutional kernel basis is described in \cite{weiler_3d}: the basis functions are given by tensor products $\phi(\lVert x \rVert) Y^l (x / \lVert x \rVert)$.
 Here $\phi : \mathbb{R}^+ \to \mathbb{R}$ is an arbitrary continuous radial function describing how the kernel varies as a function of distance from the origin. $Y^l$ is the spherical harmonic of order $l$, determining how the kernel varies within an orbit of SO(3) (a sphere centred on the origin).
-To enable learning of parameters, we characterise the radial function as a sum of smooth basis elements, see Figure \ref{radialbasis}.
-The equation is given by: